+MINOR HINDRANCES

-MINOR HINDRANCES Minor Hindrance: Always Broke Not everyone is good at holding onto their Pokédollars.
-The character is just bad at managing money in one way or another - either they tend to spend it as soon as they get it, they're sending a big chunk of change back home to their family, they're paying off some kind of debt, or more commonly, they're a preteen or teen out on their own for the first time and money disappears in a radius around them.
+Minor Hindrance: Always Broke

+Not everyone is good at holding onto their Pokédollars.
+The character is just bad at managing money in one way or another either they tend to spend it as soon as they get it, they're sending a big chunk of change back home to their family, they're paying off some kind of debt, or more commonly, they're a preteen or teen out on their own for the first time and money disappears in a radius around them.

 The character is able to cover the essentials like food and lodging along their journey, but in any circumstance where they need a few extra coins, they find their wallet empty, having spent their cash somehow offscreen.
 Friends may find themselves just short to cover them, even those who are Always Prepared.

-Minor Hindrance: Bad Rep The character has a bad reputation with a specific group that causes them trouble.
+Minor Hindrance: Bad Rep

+The character has a bad reputation with a specific group that causes them trouble.
 Whether they're known as a ne'er-do-well or otherwise, their renown tends to chase them in a bad way.
 The character takes -2 to social rolls with this group that involve trust or cooperation, and may be excluded from certain social situations with the group unless friends intervene to youch for them.

-Minor Hindrance: Code of Conduct The character has a rule that they will adhere to even in inconvenient or dangerous situations.
+Minor Hindrance: Code of Conduct

+The character has principles that they will adhere to even in inconvenient or dangerous situations.
 This could be a personal code, such as a character who refuses to tell a lie because of a bad experience, or a social code imprinted upon them by their upbringing, like a Dragon Tamers' vows to their elders.
 Most people have a personal sense of right and wrong, but this trainer's devotion to their code causes them frequent issues as they rub up against more practically-minded teammates or get themselves mixed up in trouble out of principle.

-A Minor Code of Conduct is one rule the character must abide by, chosen when they take this Hindrance.
-Breaking this rule causes the trainer emotional distress; a trainer with a Minor Code of Conduct who willingly violates their code loses the ability to tap into Mastery for the rest of the episode as their inner turmoil interrupts their ability to focus on working with their Pokémon.
+A Minor Code of Conduct is one to two rules the character must abide by, chosen when they take this Hindrance.
+Breaking one of these rules causes the trainer emotional distress; trainers with a Minor Code of Conduct who willingly violate their code lose the ability to tap into Mastery for their next full episode as their inner turmoil interrupts their focus in working with their Pokémon.